anna099/hegel/actualisation/1-ethos.md

 > being-for-*myself*.[^18]

 What Hegel means in this remark is that, in ethical life, multiple individuals find *unity in difference*.
-I can recognise an Other as an individual in her own right, because we are both living in the same ethos.
+I can recognise an Other as an individual in their own right, because we are both living in the same ethos.
 In this regard, Hegel suggests, we can understand ethical life metaphorically as 'light [that] shatters into stars as innumerable luminous points, each shining by its own light'.[^19] Or, as Inwood suggests, the relationship between ethical life and